SpecFlowOSS/SpecFlow/docs/visualstudio/Visual-Studio-Integration-Editing-Features.md

 ![Specflow Integrated with Visual Studio and IntelliSense](/_static/images/intellisense2.png)

-The IntelliSense suggestions (red rectangle) for the **Given** step includes existing Given steps feature files.
+The IntelliSense suggestions for the **Given** step includes existing Given steps feature files.
 The entries in the list that are indicated with **"-->"** indicate that the step has been bound.

 ### Code Files